open-telemetry/opentelemetry-python/docs/index.rst

 This documentation describes the :doc:`opentelemetry-api <api/api>`,
 :doc:`opentelemetry-sdk <sdk/sdk>`, and several `integration packages <#integrations>`_.

 The library is currently stable for tracing.
-Support for `metrics <https://github.com/open-telemetry/opentelemetry-python/tree/metrics>`_ and `logging <https://github.com/open-telemetry/opentelemetry-python/tree/logs>`_ is currently under development and is considered experimental.
+Support for :doc:`metrics <api/metrics>` and :doc:`logging <sdk/logs>` are currently under development and are considered experimental.

 Requirement
 -----------